NickBosenko/SnapTransfer/README.md

 ## 🚀 Features

-- 📱 Transfer files between phone and PC over local Wi-Fi
+- 📱 Transfer files between any device and PC over local Wi-Fi
 - 📂 Support for all file types — you can now upload not only photos, but any files (documents, music, videos, and more) (**NEW**)
 - 🗂 File sorting by type — files are automatically organized into categories (Photos, Videos, Music, Documents, Other) both in the browser window and in the `uploads/` folder (**NEW**)
 - 🕒 File upload history — each file is saved with its upload date, and the browser window displays a history of uploaded files by day (**NEW**)